timescale/docs/cloud/service-operations/database-parameters/advanced-parameters.md

 # Service settings - advanced parameters

-It is possible to configure a wide variety of service database parameters by navigating to the `Advanced parameters` tab underneath the `Database configuration` heading.
+It is possible to configure a wide variety of service database parameters by navigating to the `Advanced parameters` tab under the `Database configuration` heading.

 <img class="main-content__illustration"